Friday 31 May 2024

 Peeking out from the cab.

 I'm quite confident that I now have a decent driver for the Fowler.
-Adding a little material to the backside of the figure from pack 11219 and adjusting the height (trimming shoes and cap) will obtain a near perfect fit in the cab.
+Adding a little material to the back side of the figure from pack 11219 and adjusting the height (trimming shoes and cap) will obtain a near perfect fit in the cab.
 And the figure will even be removable and at the same being able to keep its position while traversing bad track (as all track is at Nystrup Gravel).

 As for the rest of the figures pictures will have to wait.
 It's Spring and I'm too busy with the 1:1 scale vintage railway, maintenance of two wooden houses and real work.
 But one of the Modelu foxes sneaked out and was photographed near the lorry loading ramp.